DaniFdezAlvarez/academic-kickstart/content/project/urbanred.md

 title = "Urban Red"

 # Project summary to display on homepage.
-summary = "Urban-RED is funded by Call of Energizing Actions "Networks of Excellence" of the Spanish Ministry of Economy and Competitiveness.
+summary = "Urban-RED is funded by Call of Energizing Actions 'Networks of Excellence' of the Spanish Ministry of Economy and Competitiveness.
 Urban-RED aims to promote reserch activity about sustainable urban development"

 # Tags: can be used for filtering projects.
 tags = ["Professional", "Research"]